Hulakoppa

 Hulakoppa is a village in Dharwad district of Karnataka, India.

-Hulakoppa is also called as Galagi-Hulakoppa, as it's a commix of Galagi and Hulakoppa small twin villages.
+Hulakoppa is also called as Galagi-Hulakoppa, as it is a commix of Galagi and Hulakoppa small twin villages.

 Primary school: Govt.
 Model Primary School.

 Higher Sec School: Smt.
 Shivarajadevi Composite Pre-University College (SSCPU College).

 Demographics

 As of the 2011 Census of India there were 346 households in Hulakoppa and a total population of 1,782 consisting of 903 males and 879 females.
 There were 238 children ages 0-6.